mahalreyes/gwt-wordpress/README.md

 - Smaller headings for Agency footer (use h3 tag)
 - Smaller headings for Content Post (use h5 tag)
 - Smaller headings for widgets
-- Banner title paddings
+- Bannerd title paddings
 - Remove box design on top and bottom panel, added custom class: box-mode
 - Smaller headings for Post Navigation (pagination) (use h4)
 - Automatic trim of character/word for Post lists
 - Responsive Logo Support
 - Accessibility shortcut bug fix
-- Create an option to automatically trim at specific characters/word for Post lists
+- Created an option to automatically trim at specific characters/word for Post lists
-- Create an option to remove published date
+- Created an option to remove published date
-- Create an option to remove author
+- Created an option to remove author
-- Remove box effect on Author
+- Removed box effect on Author

 **03/19/2015**
 - Added breadcrumbs support